NimaSaed/AWS-Security/AWS/README.md

 - cloudwatch - - CPU load can be indicator of malware or malicious activity
 - Security hub finding notify cloud watch and send notification or trigger lambda function.
 - Dashboard creation for WAF https://aws.amazon.com/blogs/security/deploy-dashboard-for-aws-waf-minimal-effort/
-- A chapter about SSM secrets, AWS secret manager and KMS.
+- A chapter about SSM secrets, AWS secret manager, KMS and CloudHSM.

 # AWS Security Champion